dempe/dempe.github.io/_posts/2017-11-23-machine-learning-notes.md

 The following are my class notes for Andrew Ng's [machine learning course](https://www.coursera.org/learn/machine-learning/home/welcome) on [Coursera](https://www.coursera.org/) (with the occasional note supplemented from elsewhere).

+I started typing this up to keep up with the course material.
+They are a work in progress.

 ## Introduction

 ### Definitions